digi-ron/AU-Falcon-SPUD-Project/Engine/PCV/PCV.md

     > Photo of the PCV post removal.
 Now is a good time to make sure the rubber gasket is in serviceable condition and also replace if required

-    > NOTE: ensure that nothing is left behind in the engine from the old PCV, as this can cause damage if it breaks through the filter at the base of the mounting hole
+    > ensure that nothing is left behind in the engine from the old PCV, as this can cause damage if it breaks through the filter at the base of the mounting hole
+    {: .block-note}

 1. remove the breather hose from the side of PCV assembly